phocks/devblog/content/2024-01-02-test-early-test-often.md

     }
 }
 ```
 Well, there you go.
-Super easy ... kinda fun!
+Now you can write tests to make sure a function actually does what you want it to do.
+Super easy and ... kinda fun!

 There's a little bit more to testing in Rust and you can read about it in the [Rust Book](https://doc.rust-lang.org/book/ch11-00-testing.html).
 Here's a breakdown of other stuff to think about.